sfacista/Coati/README.md

 # Coati
 Amplicon Panel Generation

 This program generates amplicon panels for you.
 It outputs a variety of amplicons for you to select from along with metrics for each to help narrow down the useful ones.
-Chan

 Input:
 You just put in a bed file with genes you care about tiling over (as well as a refernce FASTA), and it will do the rest.